• Skip to primary navigation

 Best For

-• Classes
+• Squats

-• Stability: Stability tests revolve around a shoe’s ability to support different loads when lifting and how they promote balance whem doing different activities.
+• Stability: Stability tests revolve around a shoe’s ability to support different loads when lifting and how they promote balance when doing different activities.
 For example, can you squat heavy in a shoe and do plyometrics without performance dipping?

 • Versatility: Versatility-focused tests revolve around a shoe’s range.
 How well does a shoe perform in different settings?
-Can it work for functional fitness, a workout class, recreational lifting?
+Can it work for functional fitness, a workout class, or recreational lifting?
 Where does the shoe’s versatility fall off?

 Frequently Asked Questions (FAQ)